TMatheo/SteamDL/README.md

 ## 📜 Terms of Services

 Any illegal reproduction of this product is prohibited, we are not represented by Steam or Valve, the use of this software depends on you, not us.
 We do not provide any kind of support on games that have been downloaded with our Utility.
-Please refer to
+Please refer to [About this Project](https://github.com/TMatheo/SteamDL/blob/main/README.md#-about-the-project) section for more informations.

 * [Steam Terms Of Services](https://store.steampowered.com/eula/471710_eula_0)